ktmbrown/datasciencecoursera/3_GCD/Project/README.md

 Phase 2 is designed specifically to read in the Activity Labels and the Features files.

 The Activity Labels file is a key that shows what activity is associated with what value.
+We can tidy this up by removing the underscores in the activity.
 See below:

     ##   ActivityNum           Activity
     ## 1           1            WALKING
-    ## 2           2   WALKING_UPSTAIRS
+    ## 2           2    WALKINGUPSTAIRS
-    ## 3           3 WALKING_DOWNSTAIRS
+    ## 3           3  WALKINGDOWNSTAIRS
     ## 4           4            SITTING
     ## 5           5           STANDING
     ## 6           6             LAYING

 The Features file is a list of 561 features.
 The in depth explanation of these features can be found in the `features_info.txt` file and is also summarized in the supplemental information at the end of this codebook.
-You can see the head(Features) here:
+You can see the head(Features) below.
+We will tidy this further by removing unnecessary symbols in a later step.

     ##   FeatureNum           Feature
     ## 1          1 tBodyAcc-mean()-X